vaeth/squashmount/README.md

 (I assume that you do not use any poor shell instead of zsh.) ;)

-If you use __revdep-rebuild__ from Gentoo or similar distributions, and if you use the default naming schme, it is recommended to copy the content of `etc/revdep-rebuild` into `/etc/revdep-rebuild` to cancel duplicate or obsolete paths search of revdep-rebuild.
+If you use __revdep-rebuild__ from Gentoo or similar distributions, and if you use the default naming scheme, it is recommended to copy the content of `etc/revdep-rebuild` into `/etc/revdep-rebuild` to cancel duplicate or obsolete paths search of revdep-rebuild.